justinemter/pseudo-channel/multi-channel-bash-scripts/README.md

 3) Use, "updatechannels.sh" to update each channels' local db with newly added Plex library items.

-All of these scripts need to be placed one level up from all the channels directories.
+All of these scripts need to be placed in the "./channels/" dir.
 Your directory structure should look something like this:

 ```bash
 -channels/